martinezmp3/WallPanel-Hubtat-Driver/README.md

 Installation steps:
-- install app on the table and use setting to configure to use your MQTT broeker
+- install app on the table and use setting to configure to use your MQTT broker
 - add driver to your hub and set it up on the same MQTT broker